na-na-hi/renget/archive/4i5gm.md

 -> ![Image description](https://i.imgur.com/Xp5UeLK.jpg) <-

 The dark-haired newscaster spoke out, changing her stance so she was in the line of the shot.
-"This is the one and only Reporter Akari Honda from the WK Network, coming from you live from the Shiketsu Battle Tournament!
-And today, we have one of the winning competitors of the first rounds, fresh from his intense match!
+"This is the one and only Reporter Akari Honda from the WK Network, coming to you live from the Shiketsu Battle Tournament!
+And today, we have one of the winning competitors of the first round, fresh from his intense match!
 Please tell our lovely audience who you are!"
 She held up the mic towards him.

 Inigo was taken aback for a moment by the sudden ambush.
 He was in a hurry, but maybe this was a good thing.
 Gigan landed on Inigo's shoulder and gave the woman a suspicious look.
 Inigo tightened his red tie for a moment, before striking a confident pose and putting on his trademark grin.